 Following the ‘devising’ journey of Callum and Lucy, the former gradually begins to realise that the story the latter is telling, is far from fictional and much closer to home than he would have ever imagined.

-Please note that additional audio/visual classroom resources are provided with this play and workshop which allow young people to become more aware of these issues and the coping and avoidance strategies which might be employed, in relation to CSE risk awareness and avoidance.
+Please note that additional audio/visual classroom resources are provided with this play and workshop which allow students to become more aware of these issues and the coping and avoidance strategies which might be employed, in relation to CSE risk awareness and avoidance.

 Ciaran Lindley as Callum and Annabel Pidduck as Lucy – ‘LUVU2’ tour 2013